-The Short Film Lab is a non-profit program that will promote young independent production professionals, helping them to enter the market, an essential issue from the cultural economies point of view.
+The Short Film Lab is a non-profit program that promotes young independent production professionals, helping them to enter the market, an essential issue from the cultural economies point of view.

-This space will provide tools to obtain the best results from each distribution plan (whether to close a good deal with a potential distributor or sales agent or to absorb that work internally, as often happens in the independent circuit).
+This space provides tools to obtain the best results from each distribution plan (whether to close a good deal with a potential distributor or sales agent or to absorb that work internally, as often happens in the independent circuit).

-It will connect people and institutions with the common goal of amplifying new, diverse, de-stereotyped and honest discourses.
+It connects people and institutions with the common goal of amplifying new, diverse, de-stereotyped and honest discourses.